ludwig-ai/ludwig-docs/docs/configuration/features/input_features.md

 For instance, if my model takes two sentences as input and return the probability of their entailment, I may want to encode both sentences with the same encoder.

-This is done by specifying the `tied_weights` parameter of one feature to be the name of another output feature.
+This is done by specifying the `tied` parameter of one feature to be the name of another output feature.
 For
 example:

 === "YAML"